 - Start off by opening the AppleScript editor, found in your Applications folder of your Mac.

 - Don’t worry if you don’t understand this program.
 You can learn more about it later.
 For now, just copy and paste the following script in the editing window.

-tell (some track of playlist “Favorite Jazz”) to play
+tell application "iTunes" tell (some track of playlist "Favorite Jazz") to play end tell

 - Now, you will want to replace the “Favorite Jazz” playlist with the exact name of a playlist that you want to activate.
 The selection can be a regular playlist or a smart playlist.
 Type, or copy and paste, the name of your selected playlist and be sure to put it quotation marks.
 (Note: I enlarged the type in this screenshot for better viewing.
 Your type will probably look much smaller).

 - Now hit the Run button in the menu bar and see if your selected list plays.
 If it runs, then save the script in a special iTunes Script that either already exists on your computer or one that you can quickly create.
 You will want to save it in your Home Library>iTunes>Scripts.
 Use the same title for the playlist as the name for the script.
 If the Scripts folder doesn’t already exist, create one and add this script to it.
 This folder can also be used to add other iTunes scripts to.

 - Now switch over to iTunes and click on the AppleScripts icon in the iTunes menu bar.
 It is there that you will find the script you just saved.

 Notice above that I have a keyboard shortcut assigned to my script.
 Here’s how you add that.
 Open Preferences and then click on Keyboard under Hardware. ï»¿

 - Select the Keyboard Shortcuts button, and then select Application Shortcuts on the bottom left side.